 The International Budget Partnership, in collaboration with the Maternal Health Task Force, produced this paper as part of the Ask Your Government!
 Initiative.
 It provides an overview of how civil society groups and citizens can use independent budget analysis to hold their governments accountable for pledges made under the United Nations Global Strategy for Women’s and Children’s Health.
 While the document focuses on those commitments that relate to maternal health it hopes to contribute to the accountability efforts of the child health community.

-The full version, short summary, and one-page summary of this case study are available in English.
-The short summary is also available in Spanish, French, and Arabic.
+The one page summary, short summary, and full version of this case study are available in English.
+The short summary case study is available in French and Spanish.

 On paper, Tanzania is committed to reducing maternal, newborn, and child deaths.
 In practice, however, women giving birth often lack access to the basic obstetric care needed to prevent avoidable fatalities.